 Reinforcement Learning.
 In recent years, several machine learning (ML) based schedulers have been proposed that aim to optimize energy consumption of CDCs.
-Reinforcement learning (RL) is an sub-field within ML that models the system as an interactive environment using QoS parameters to dynamically modify the scheduling policy (Sutton and Barto, 2018).
-One of the most versatile RL techniques is the deep O learning (DOL).
-Here, a deep neural network is used to estimate a long-term reward (commonly referred to as the O value) for each state.
-Many recent works, for instance PADQN (Ran et al., 2019) and SDAE-MMQ (Wang et al., 2021), formulate the scheduling problem as a RL problem and utilize deep Q learning to produce task placement decisions (Zeng et al., 2019).
-Here, the decision is modeled as the state of the RL system with actions as task migration or allocation decisions.
+Reinforcement learning (RL) is an sub-field within ML that models the system as an interactive environment using QoS parameters to dynamically modify the scheduling policy [26].
+One of the most versatile RL techniques is the deep Q learning (DQL).
+Here, a deep neural network is used to estimate a long-term reward (commonly referred to as the Q value) for each state.
+Many recent works, for instance PADQN [12] and SDAE-MMQ [13], formulate the scheduling problem as a RL problem and utilize deep Q learning to produce task placement decisions [27].
+Here, the decision is modelled as the state of the RL system with actions as task migration or allocation decisions.
 Each action changes the model state and gives a reward in the form of a QoS score.
 More advanced DQL based approaches use sophisticated neural networks to predict the Q values for each scheduling decision.
-SDAE-MMQ uses a stacked denoising autoencoder as a value network and MiniMax-Q instead of vanilla Q-learning (Wang et al., 2021).
-Another work, HDIC (MirhoseiniNejad et al., 2021), uses a nonlinear autoregressive network with exogenous inputs (NARX) as a value network.
+SDAE-MMQ uses a stacked denoising autoencoder as a value network and MiniMax-Q instead of vanilla Q-learning [13].
+Another work, HDIC [9], uses a nonlinear auto-regressive network with exogenous inputs (NARX) as a value network.
 Advanced neural models typically take a long time to train and infer Q values for large-scale state inputs.
-Other works directly use a deep neural network to produce a task allocation or migration decision (Witanto et al., 2018).
-For instance, a recent ANN approach uses an artificial neural network to produce a softmax output for each task (Sharma and Garg, 2020).
+Other works directly use a deep neural network to produce a task allocation or migration decision [28].
+For instance, a recent ANN approach uses an artificial neural network to produce a softmax output for each task [10].
 Taking the argmax for each output gives us the scheduling decision for each task.
 The ANN is trained using a supervised learning framework with actions being rewarded using QoS metrics like energy consumption and execution time.
-Such approaches usually scale well with the number of tasks or hosts in the system, but are unable to capture inter-task dependencies to efficiently handle task placement.
-Moreover, Q-learning based methods are known to be slow to adapt in volatile settings (Tuli et al., 2021).
-We use the PADON, ANN, SDAE-MMQ and HDIC methods as baselines in our experiments as these are empirically the best methods this category.
+Such approaches usually scale well with the number of tasks or hosts in the system, but are unable to capture intertask dependencies to efficiently handle task placement.
+Moreover, Q-learning based methods are known to be slow to adapt in volatile settings [14].
+We use the PADQN, ANN, SDAE-MMQ and HDIC methods as baselines in our experiments as these are empirically the best methods this category.